Sal2468/ci-deployment-aws/README.md

 We can use other configuration management tools instead Ansible like Puppet or Chef.

-we use Puppet for provisioning our target environments.
-I am going to go through our manifests and modules while explaining their use and purpose.
-In our Manatee infrastructure, we create a new target environment as part of the CD pipeline – discussed in part 2 of the series, CD Pipeline.
-Below I provide a high-level summary of the environment provisioning process:
+We use Ansible for provisioning our target environments.
+We create a new target environment as part of the CD pipeline.

 1. CloudFormation dynamically creates a params in Ansible with AWS variables
 2. CloudFormation runs playbooks as part of UserData